Nicola Burns

 Trained and supervised a group of Undergraduate students in fNIRS data collection and analyses as part of my Carnegie Trust Research Fellowship.

-Currently tutor DAPR1 Undergraduate students in weekly labs, covering fundamental R programming, statistical concepts, tests (t-tests, chi-squared tests, covariance and correlations) and hypothesis testing.
-I also mark RMarkdown reports for DAPR1 ensuring accuracy and clarity in statistical coding and reporting.
+Tutored DAPR1 Undergraduate students in weekly labs, covering fundamental R programming, statistical concepts, tests (t-tests, chi-squared tests, covariance and correlations) and hypothesis testing.
+I also marked RMarkdown reports for DAPR1 ensuring accuracy and clarity in statistical coding and reporting.

 Postgraduate teaching